Show ContentsRowd History, Family Crest & Coats of Arms

 The Rowd surname is a habitational name, taken on from a place name in West Yorkshire.
 The place name comes from the Old Norse "rauðr" meaning "red," and "du-n," or "hill."
 Other records show the name translated as “a dweller in the rough valley.”
 1 Today, Rawdon is a village in the City of Leeds, West Yorkshire, England.

-Early Origins of the Rowd family
+Early Origins and Etymology of Rowd

-The surname Rowd was first found in West Riding of Yorkshire where the village of Rawdon dates back to before the Domesday Book where it was listed as Roudun and was held be Robert de Bruis.
+The surname Rowd was first found in West Riding of Yorkshire where the village of Rawdon dates back to before the Domesday Book where it was listed as Roudun and was held by Robert de Bruis.
 2 Hence, conjecturally, the surname is descended from the tenant of the lands of Rawdon.
 The name was derived from the Old Norse word rauthr + the Old English word dun and meant "red hill."
 1 "Rawdon, in the parish of Guiseley in this county, is the original seat of this ancient family, which is traced to Thor de Rawdon, whose son Serlo lived in the reign of Stephen."
 3

 Early History of the Rowd family